photo credit: RACHEL LERRO

 If ramen is one of those foods that you only seek out when it’s a cold, rainy day, then you haven’t been to Neighborhood Ramen.
 Everything, from their sides to soups, is so good that you’ll find yourself confusingly craving it on an 85-degree day in the middle of summer.
-There are five choices of ramen on the menu, listed from light to heavy, and the broth is more flavorful than any other place you’ll find in Philly.
-The options range from a classic shoyu with homemade chicken broth that we’d drink straight from a mug to the heavier iekei with an almost silky pork and chicken broth and black garlic.
-The only other items on the menu are a few small sides - like a vinegary gyoza and shishito peppers covered in lemon and parmesan, both of which should be on your table.
+There are five choices of ramen on the menu, along with one mazesoba, listed from light to heavy, and the broths are more flavorful than any other place you’ll find in Philly.
+Our favorite is the shoyu made with chicken broth that we’d drink straight from a mug.
+The only other items on the menu are a few small sides—like vinegary wontons and edamame.

 In between bites of food, you’ll notice the restaurant staff acts like they’re members of an indie band rather than people who just happen to work in the same place.
 And after delivering your order, which usually includes a bowl of oshinko (Japanese pickles) or sesame salad on the house, they’ll probably hang out for a few minutes just to tell you about the shop or ask you if you’ve seen any good shows recently.

-Neighborhood Ramen doesn’t do take-out and won’t give you a container to pour your leftovers into, so your only option is to come hungry and eat until you physically can’t anymore.
-They also don’t take reservations, so plan to get here early - at 7pm a line starts to wind out the door.
-It moves quickly, though, so you can get excited knowing that a dinosaur or a shooting star and a seriously good bowl of ramen isn’t far away.
+Neighborhood Ramen doesn’t take reservations, so plan to get here early—at 7pm, a line starts to wind out the door.
+It moves quickly, though, so you can get excited knowing that a dinosaur or a shooting star and a seriously good bowl of ramen aren't too far away.

 Simple, clean, and just a little sweet, the sesame salad is a good addition to your ramen if you want to start with something on the lighter side.